 - Dormers and towers on the roof (to accumulate and distribute AEE)

-- Colossal doorways (not sure if this indicates they were built by giants, but they’re always there!)
+- Colossal doorways (not sure if this indicates that they were built by giants, but they’re always there!)

 As you can see, all of the fireplaces shown above have one common feature — a metal plate behind the firebox (or the whole firebox made of metal) and goblet-looking metallic objects.
 These objects can be of various sizes, while the largest are usually placed near the edges of a fireplace.
 The function of the metal plates is quite clear — they reflect infrared rays when the fireplace heats up, as with an ordinary fireplace.
 The bowls, on the other hand, have nothing to do with an ordinary fireplace that heats up from combustion.
-Europeans probably couldn’t understand the original function of these chalices, but due to their mentality, they decided to keep them intact.
+Europeans probably couldn’t understand the original function of these chalices, but they decided to keep them intact.

 These chalices are nothing more than ethereal capacitors, which amplify the electricity of a conductor, along which they are placed.
 It turns out that originally these fireplaces were not designed to burn wood.
 Their secret probably lies elsewhere.